raginifulzele/BattleAPIRepo/README.md

 Built on Express.js with mongoDB.

+1) Install dependencies with "npm install"

-1) To Run "npm run start"
+2) Run with "npm run start"

-2) Routes
+3) Routes

     a) "/" => Test